bevyengine/bevy-website/content/learn/book/assets/bevy's-asset-framework.md

 Various systems then read these component-storing handles, look up the asset they're pointing to, and then use that information to do things like "render them" or "determine collisions".

 This explanation serves as an excellent mental model for the core data flow of assets in Bevy.
-However there are still a few subtleties that are worth getting into in this chapter, like how to mutate assets and the fact that handles are reference counted.
+However, there are still a few subtleties that are worth getting into in this chapter, like how to mutate assets and the fact that handles are reference counted.

 But before we get into that, let's load our first assets!